-An Application Form, Equal Opportunities Monitoring Form and the names and contact details of two referees should be sent to Mr Gary Griffin, Head Master at jobs@immanuelcollege.co.uk Applications will be reviewed upon receipt and shortlisted candidates will be invited to attend an interview.
+An Application Form, Equal Opportunities Monitoring Form and the names and contact details of two referees should be sent to Mr Gary Griffin, Head Master at jobs@immanuelcollege.co.uk

-Immanuel College is a thriving and successful HMC co-educational Jewish day school for children aged 4 to 18.
+Immanuel College is a very successful HMC co-educational Jewish day school for children aged 4 to 18.
+We welcome, on an equal basis, all applications regardless of faith.